OctopusDeploy/blog/blog/2020-10/octopus-oracle-liquibase/index.md

 Use this option when not including Liquibase itself in your deployment package.
 This option will download the Community version of Liquibase, Java, and the databased type .jar file necessary to perform the deployment.
 This post uses this option.

 #### Liquibase version
 This option is only used with the `Download Liquibase` option.
 This specifies the version of Liquibase to download.
-Leave blank to use latest.
+Leave blank to use the latest.

 #### Changeset package
 This is the package selector for deployment.